Nuxt Going Full-Stack: How to Handle Authorization?

 })

-The defineAbility function is a factory that creates an ability but nothing more.
-I need to use it with bouncer functions.
+function acts as a factory that creates an ability but nothing beyond that.
+It needs to be used with bouncer functions.

 export default defineEventHandler(async (event) => {